niranRameshPeiris/Face-recognition-authentication/README.md

 # rec.py will be used to draw rectangles around faces

-# testAcc.py can be ude to test the model
+# testAcc.py can be use to test the model

 #How to use faceDetect.py